094459/newsletter-oss-projects/README.md

 [bedrock-multi-tenant-saas](https://aws-oss.beachgeek.co.uk/3jx) In this repository, we show you how to build an internal SaaS service to access foundation models with Amazon Bedrock in a multi-tenant architecture.
 An internal software as a service (SaaS) for foundation models can address governance requirements while providing a simple and consistent interface for the end users. (#184)

+**ecs-gpu-scaling**

+[ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
+By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
+As such, you implement auto scaling based on custom metrics.
+For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
+You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
+The README provides links to all the additional resources you need to get this up and running.(#187)

+**foundation-model-benchmarking-tool**

+[foundation-model-benchmarking-tool](https://aws-oss.beachgeek.co.uk/3mj) is a Foundation model (FM) benchmarking tool.
+Run any model on Amazon SageMaker and benchmark for performance across instance type and serving stack options.
+A key challenge with FMs is the ability to benchmark their performance in terms of inference latency, throughput and cost so as to determine which model running with what combination of the hardware and serving stack provides the best price-performance combination for a given workload.(#187)

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)